lafittemehdy/graphql-upload-nextjs/README.md

 While this project deviates from the official specifications to prioritize compatibility with Next.js routes, I am committed to refining it further to align with those specifications as closely as possible.
 Notable enhancements include built-in security features, such as file type verification, as well as support and an example for GraphQL authentication.

-Finally, I would like to extend my heartfelt gratitude to my mom for her unwavering support, including hosting me and allowing me to dedicate my time to working on open-source software.
+Finally, I would like to extend my heartfelt gratitude to my mom for her unwavering support, which has allowed me to dedicate my time to working on open-source software.